Salvatore Cuomo: Career

 Chef Cuomo said numerous times to be very careful that all his outside activities do not take him out of the kitchen for too long.
 "It's very important to stay in my chef's uniform.
 I may be a CEO but the kitchen is my second home.
 You can only understand the feelings of your customers by being there, not just by asking staff."

 In December 2013, Tsujikuchi Hiroshi chef at Le Chocolat de H (Japan), owned by Salvatore Cuomo, wins the highest award for a Pastry Chef at the Salon Du Chocolat, International Pastry Competition held in Paris.

 In February 2014, Salvatore Cuomo opened his first restaurant in Taiwan.
 TVBS reported that the chef's move would help the country with an injection of $70 million in the economy.

 Paul Huaug, pizzaiolo working for Chef Cuomo won the Caputo Cup (Taipei) in May 2014.
 Paul Huang is the first officially recognised Taiwanese pizzaiolo by the Italian Neapolitan Pizzaiolo Association).
 Always the same month Salvatore Cuomo appears on Vogue Taiwan and Taiwanese Television storm the restaurant for the weeks after the competition as first Taiwanese Pizza Maker wins an international competition for the first time in the history of the country.

 In June 2014, Taiwanese magazine Bazar named Cuomo the best thing that landed in Taiwan in 2014.

 TV and media

 Salvatore started doing TV in Japan, hosting a TV cooking program on major television and smaller channels.

-Every new opening is carefully still followed by the Japanese Media.
+His restaurant openings continued to receive coverage from Japanese media.

 In June 2010, Chinese Magazine Sina Fashion called Salvatore "a gift from Naples" after the success of the first VPN Accredited Neapolitan Restaurant in mainland China.